Muhammad Mohar Ali: Biography

-Between 1954 and 1976 he worked as a university lecturer in Bengal, becoming a professor, and moved in 1976 to Saudi Arabia to teach Islamic history at Imam Muhammad ibn Saud Islamic University in Riyadh for 12 years, followed by 7 years of teaching at the Islamic University of Madinah.
-He worked then as a researcher at King Fahd Complex for the Printing of the Holy Qur'an in years 1415–16 AH.
-He also worked at Dhaka University in 1965–69, at the official Historical Document Centre in 1966–71, and the chief editor for the Historical Society magazine.
+Ali was committed to the idea of a unified Pakistan.
+He backed the Pakistani government's position of opposing the independence of East Pakistan.
+After the rebels won the Bangladesh Liberation War, one of his sons was murdered during the violent backlash against those who had been pro-Pakistan.
+Ali was imprisoned for his stance until the general amnesty in 1974.
+The next year, he and his family moved to Britain as political refugees.
+He moved in 1976 to Saudi Arabia.
+There he taught Islamic history at Imam Muhammad ibn Saud Islamic University in Riyadh for 12 years, followed by 7 years of teaching at the Islamic University of Madinah.
+He worked then as a researcher at the King Fahd Complex for the Printing of the Holy Qur'an in the years 1415–16 AH.
 His university teaching career lasted for more than 40 years.

-Mohar Ali died in London on 11 April 2007.
+Ali died at his home in Woodford, Essex on 11 April 2007.